 At ADL, we monitor extremism and misinformation regularly as part of our work fighting hate.
-Recently, a laundry list of tired, false and misleading statements about ADL’s history was published by many of the same groups who have been pushing an anti-Israel agenda for years.
-To help stop the spread of this hateful misinformation, below are responses to some of their dishonest claims.
+As is the case with many legacy organizations, there is a fair amount of misinformation spread about who ADL is and the reality of the work we do.
+To help stop the spread of this misinformation, below are responses to some of the most egregious claims.

-Fact: ADL opposes racist or militarized policing and has long history of strong opposition to racial profiling.
+Fact: ADL opposes racist or militarized policing and has a long and documented history of strong opposition to racial profiling.
 ADL is proud of the contributions we have made to the fight against extremism, hatred and injustice through our longstanding partnership with law enforcement.
-ADL trains thousands of U.S. law enforcement professionals each year, providing them with information to prevent and respond to extremist threats, investigate hate crimes, assist victims, understand their own biases, and protect civil rights and civil liberties.
+ADL leads seminars for thousands of U.S. law enforcement professionals each year, providing them with information to help them prevent and respond to extremist threats, investigate hate crimes, assist victims, understand their own biases, and protect civil rights and civil liberties.

 Since 2004, ADL has also brought small groups of senior American law enforcement leaders to Israel for a week-long seminar to teach about extremist and terrorist violence, mass casualty attacks and community resilience.
 This seminar is educational; there is no tactical, military or weapons (lethal or non-lethal) training of any kind.
-Any accusations that ADL brings law enforcement in Israel to train with the Israel Defense Forces or 'military forces' to conduct tactical maneuvers in the West Bank or to learn techniques that can be employed in the U.S. are entirely fictitious and slanderous.
+Any accusations that ADL brings law enforcement in Israel to train with the Israel Defense Forces or 'military forces' to conduct tactical maneuvers in the West Bank or to learn techniques that can be employed in the U.S. are patently false.

-The systemic racism within American law enforcement agencies was not imported to the U.S. by Israel (as the ADL criticism claims), nor was it imparted during a one-week trip abroad (the nub of this accusation).
-Blaming Israel for these serious, widespread issues in the United States only serves as a distraction from legitimate efforts to curb these problems.
+Any systemic racism that exists within American law enforcement agencies was not imported to the U.S. by Israel (as the ADL criticism claims), nor was it imparted during a one-week trip abroad (the nub of this accusation).
+Blaming Israel for these serious, widespread issues in the United States only serves as a distraction from legitimate efforts to address these problems.

-Since the murder of George Floyd ADL has publicly expressed its grave concern about law enforcement’s use of force against protesters and called for investigations.
+Since the murder of George Floyd, ADL has publicly expressed its grave concern about law enforcement’s use of force against protesters and has called for investigations.
 ADL has also called out the deployment of Department of Justice law enforcement personnel in Portland, Oregon as ineffective and dangerous.

 ADL supports the Jewish and democratic state of Israel.
 It also supports a negotiated two-state solution achieving rights and security for both Israelis and Palestinians.
 This support for Israel does not mean ADL is “anti-Palestinian.”

-Fact: The claim that ADL supports antisemites is laughable; that goes against the core of our mandate to fight antisemitism and hatred of all forms.
+Fact: The claim that ADL supports antisemites is entirely baseless.
 We monitor, report, expose and educate about the threat of extremists, including those on the far right and on the far left.
-In the United States over the past ten years the threat from violent extremism, as we have shown, is overwhelmingly from rightwing extremists and in particular white supremacists.
+In the United States over the past 10 years the threat from violent extremism, as we have shown, is overwhelmingly from right-wing extremists and in particular white supremacists.
 Antisemitism, as well as racism, xenophobia, homophobia and misogyny, are integrally intertwined in the virulently racist ideologies of these extremists.

 ADL has been directly working in the trenches every single day on issues of concern to marginalized communities.
 And this work is taking place in direct coordination with the leaders of mainstream civil rights organizations in these communities including the NAACP, the Urban League, LULAC, Unidos, and Color of Change.

 Our trailblazing work on hate crimes, including most recently our partnership with the NAACP and Georgia Equality that was critical to securing the passage of a new hate crime law in Georgia this year in the wake of the murders of Ahmaud Arbery and Rayshard Brooks, is one clear example.
 ADL is often the first organization to speak out when hate crimes affect Muslim, Black, Hispanic, Asian, immigrant, and other minority communities and people of color.